jonadmark/intsight-perfeval/README.md

 Jupyter notebook and scripts for the performance evaluation of the IntSight Paper.

+Also check the submodule [intsight-netfpga](https://github.com/jonadmark/intsight-netfpga) for reproducing the "Programmable Compute Resources" part of the performance evaluation.

 ## Environment Setup

 Use the command bellow to clone this repository along with all its submodules: